Updated February 2026

 Our website optimisation process

 Our methodology follows a clear, step-by-step approach from initial audit to continuous improvement.
-While the fundamentals remain consistent, the process is tailored to your CMS, development capacity, and commercial deadlines (like peak season preparation or product launch dates).
+While the fundamentals remain consistent, the process is tailored to your CMS, development capacity, and commercial deadlines (such as peak-season preparation or product launch dates).

 The stages:

-- Audit – Comprehensive technical, SEO, UX, and analytics review
+2. Audit – Comprehensive technical, SEO, UX, and analytics review (optimisation audit to identify areas for improvement)

 All changes are documented and prioritised by impact relative to effort, enabling stakeholders to plan budgets and development sprints effectively.